emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 LTO
 ===

 Link Time Optimization (LTO) lets the compiler do more optimizations, as it can inline across separate compilation units, and even with system libraries.
-The :ref:`main relevant flag <emcc-llvm-lto>` is ``--llvm-lto 1`` at link time.
+For fastcomp the :ref:`main relevant flag <emcc-llvm-lto>` is ``--llvm-lto 1`` at link time.

-Separately from that flag, the linker must also receive LLVM bitcode files in order to run LTO on them.
-With fastcomp that is always the case; with the LLVM wasm backend, object files main contain either wasm or bitcode.
-The linker can handle a mix of the two, but can only do LTO on the bitcode files.
-You can control that with the following flags:

-- The ``-flto`` flag tells the compiler to emit bitcode in object files, but does *not* affect system libraries.
+With the LLVM wasm backend, LTO triggered by compiling objects files with ``-flto``.
+The effect of this flag is to emit LTO object files (techinically this means emitting bitcode).
+The linker can handle a mix wasm object files and LTO object files.
+Passing ``-flto`` at link time will also trigger LTO system libraries to be used.

-Thus, to allow maximal LTO opportunities with the LLVM wasm backend, build all source files with ``-flto`` and link with ``-flto --llvm-lto 1``.
+Thus, to allow maximal LTO opportunities with the LLVM wasm backend, build all source files with ``-flto`` and also link with ``flto``.

 Note that older versions of LLVM had bugs in this area.
 With the older fastcomp backend LTO should be used carefully.

 Very large codebases
 ====================